robin-mueller/auto-apms-guide/src/reference/cmake.md

 This macro configures a unique "marker file" that contains essential information for building and executing behaviors at runtime.
 It uses `ament_index` for registering this resource with the workspace.
 Read [this guide](https://docs.ros.org/en/humble/How-To-Guides/Ament-CMake-Documentation.html#the-ament-index-explained) to learn more about the ament resource index.

 Use this macro for introducing custom behavior definitions tailored to your specific use case.
-If you simply want to add a behavior tree to the workspace, use [auto_apms_behavior_tree_declare_trees](#declare-trees) instead.
+If you simply want to add a behavior tree to the workspace, use [auto_apms_behavior_tree_register_trees](#register-trees) instead.

 ### Signature